goauthentik/authentik/website/docs/add-secure-apps/applications/manage_apps.md

 ### Policy-driven authorization

 To use a policy to control which users or groups can access an application, click on an application in the applications list, and select the **Policy/Group/User Bindings** tab.
 There you can bind users/groups/policies to grant them access.
 When nothing is bound, everyone has access.
-You can use this to grant access to one or multiple users/groups, or dynamically give access using policies.
+Binding a policy restricts access to specific Users or Groups, or by other custom policies such as restriction to a set time-of-day or a geographic region.

 By default, all users can access applications when no policies are bound.